Learning to Localize Leakage of Cryptographic Sensitive Variables: Extended background

 where $k \in \{0, 1\}^{n_{\text{bits}}}$ is the key, $w \in \{0, 1\}^{n_{\text{bits}}}$ is the plaintext, $n_{\text{bits}} \in \Z_{++}$ is the number of bits of the key and plaintext, $\oplus$ is the bitwise exclusive-or operation, and $\Sbox: \{0, 1\}^{n_{\text{bits}}} \to \{0, 1\}^{n_{\text{bits}}}$ is an invertible function which is widely known and the same for all AES implementations.
 Note that if the plaintext is known, the key can be computed as

 Additionally, it is common to independently target subsets of the bits of the cryptographic key (e.g. the individual bytes).
-This is reasonable because many devices can operate on only a subset of the bytes in a single machine instruction, in which case one gains little by attacking more than this number of bytes simultaneously.
-Even in devices for which this is not the case, subsets of bits will still be statistically associated with power consumption.
+This is reasonable because the common AES target variables are largely leaked by instructions which operate on individual bytes.